ITR Filing Deadline Missed?

 Tenure and Maturity :

 The tenure for the banks starts from 7 days minimum to maximum of 10 years for FDs.
 But some banks even a tenure of 20 years.
-And after the maturity date the options for the customers.
-If he can just take interest and redeposit the principal amount.
-Other option for customer is that he can take out all the amount or reinvest.
+After maturity customers can add the interest and reinvest the entire amount for again for their preferred deposit tenure.
+Or they can also take out all the amount or reinvest.

 The premature withdrawal or breaking FDs before tenure will levy penalty on you by most of the banks.
 The penalty will be 0.5% to 1% of the interest rates.